dentonflake/dentonflake/README.md

 ## 🚀 About Me

-I am a full-stack applications developer and full-time student pursuing a Bachelor's of Science degree in Software Development.
-I have 1 year of professional experience building APIs and frontend applications with Retool, and 5+ years of self-taught lessons and builiding personal projects with a variety of libraries and frameworks.
+I’m a full-stack applications developer and full-time student pursuing a **Bachelor of Science in Software Development**.
+I have **1 year of professional experience** building APIs and frontend applications with Retool, along with **5+ years of self-taught experience** building personal projects using a wide variety of libraries and frameworks.

+I enjoy creating clean, scalable systems, learning new technologies, and solving real-world problems with software.

 ---